benjaminsampica/bensampica.com/content/post/keyedservices/index.md

 }
 ```

-In order to obtain easy access to these validators dependencies, you might reach to register them to the dependency injection container via a lifetime registration like `.AddScoped<T>()`;
+In order to obtain easy access to these validator's dependencies, you might reach to register them to the dependency injection container via a lifetime registration like `.AddScoped<T>()`;

 ```csharp
 // .NET 7